WLTETH/AudioPlayer/README.md

 In the project directory, run:
 ### `npm install`
 ### `node server.js`
+Then, in another terminal in the project directory, run:
 ### `npm start`

 Runs the server and app in development mode.\